toji/toji.dev/webgpu-gltf-case-study/index.md

 <details markdown=block>
   <summary markdown=span><b>Extreme vertex layout normalization</b></summary>
   If we want to take the ethos of "more work at load time, less work at render time" to the extreme, one option you could always turn to is to actually normalize all vertex buffers into a pre-determined layout at load time.
 For example, you could say that your layout should _always_ consist of an interleaved `POSITION`, `TEXCOORD_0`, `NORMAL`, and `TANGENT`.
-If you load any data that doesn't fit that layout, you'd copy it into a new buffer (either in JavaScript or, preferrably, in a compute shader) in the layout you'd prefer and render with that instead.
+If you load any data that doesn't fit that layout, you'd copy it into a new buffer (either in JavaScript or, preferably, in a compute shader) in the layout you'd prefer and render with that instead.
 Similarly If the model you load doesn't have one of those attributes, you'd generate it.

   This is definitely overkill for any situation where you're just rendering one model, but it may actually be practical if you want to display large scenes that mix many meshes from multiple files.
 Of course, a **far better** solution would be to pre-process your models in advance to ensure they all match your desired layout anyway, but that's not always an option.